 NextFuel AB is the technology provider of the unique and patented NextFuel technology.
 We work closely with several industrial partners when delivering our solution to clients all around the world.
 Three of our most important partners are the companies below.

 Andritz Group is a globally leading supplier of plants, equipment, and services for several industrial sectors as well as for biomass pelleting.
 The publicly listed technology group is headquartered in Graz, Austria, and has a staff of approximately 29 000 employees and operates more than 280 sites in over 40 countries.
-Andritz is NextFuel’s main supplier of the reactors.
+Andritz is NextFuel’s main supplier of torrefaction reactors and process technology.

 Polytechnik is one of the globally leading suppliers for biomass combustion plants and famous for the planning and delivery of turn-key plants.
 The Polytechnik group with headquarters in Weissenbach, Austria, employs around 230 people and operates four ISO 9001 certified production facilities as well as more than 15 engineering, sales and service subsidiaries throughout Europe and four centers overseas.
-Polytechnik delivers the boilers in the NextFuel process.
+Polytechnik delivers the energy system for the NextFuel process.

 C.F.
 Nielsen is a company with a history of more than 125 years and is recognized as the leader in mechanical briquetting.
 They are headquartered in Bælum, Denmark and have several hundred briquetting presses in operation spread over all 5 continents.
-C.F Nielsen delivers the densification and briquetting equipment in the NextFuel process.
+C.F Nielsen delivers the densification equipment for the NextFuel process.

 NextFuel currently have close to 200 shareholders.
 Our target is to become a major global energy company and to list our company in two to five years on a larger stock exchange.
 To scale quicker, we are open for equity investments in our current funding round and for project financing in different projects around the globe.
 The faster we grow, the sooner we can replace the world’s use of fossil fuels and reverse global warming.